MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 - Fully automated deployment pipelines
 - New deployments must start from a _factory reset_ state and always starting in pre-production environments.
 After the stamp has been unprovisioned, it's torn down, and a new deployment creates infrastructure resources.
 For more information, see [Mission-critical deployment and testing guidelines](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-deploy-test).

 In the **baseline architecture**, those strategies can be implemented as the application team has full autonomy of the workload resources.
-In this architecture, the platform team owns some of those resources, applies policies.
+In this architecture, the platform team owns some of those resources.
 So, there are some areas where you might need to adjust your approach.

 ##### Non-ephemeral resources